Athens University of Economics and Business: International rankings

 In the field of econometrics, AUEB comes internationally in 48th place according to the Journal of Econometric Theory.

 The economics department ranks in the 76th place worldwide.

 The MBA International Program, has nine specializations / majors and is offered in English.
 The Program is accredited by the Association of MBAs (AMBA), and ranked among the top 20 MBA prograin Europe and the top 50 in the world.

 Campus

-The Athens University of Economics and Business is centrally located in downtown Athens.
-The main building of the university is located at 76, Patision Street Street in Athens, two blocks away from the Archaeological Museum.
+The Athens University of Economics and Business is located in downtown Athens.
+The main building of the university is located at 76, Patision Street in Athens, two blocks away from the Archaeological Museum.
 This site was where the first football ground of Panathinaikos Football Club existed from 1908 until 1922.
 The contemporary building was constructed in 1935 with money donated by the Greek-Russian benefactor Grigorios Maraslis.
-The rear of the building faces the Pedion Areos Park and the Panellinios Sports Club.
-Four more buildings in the area cover the university's needs in offices and teaching rooms.
-One of them is located at 12, Kodrigtonos Street and the other at 12, Derigny Street.
+The rear of the building faces the Pedion Areos Park and the facilities of Panellinios Sports Club.
+Nine more buildings in the area cover the university's teaching, research and administrative needs.

-The Research Center is located a few blocks away, at 46, Kefallinias Street and the Graduate School building is located at Louzitania building at the corner of Evelpidon and Lefkados Street.